he tThese blingy beaded bangles have a wonderfully solid finish and are addictive to make – using just a few materials from your stash.

 Most suitable for intermediate beaders upwards.
-Tutorial includes step by step computer drawn diagrams, photos where extra explanation is needed and easy to follow instructions.
+The tutorial includes step by step computer drawn diagrams, photos where extra explanation is needed and easy to follow instructions.

-While I am happy for you to sell any items you make using this tutorial, I do ask that you credit me as the designer and I kindly ask that you do not copy, teach or share my pattern.
+While I am happy for you to sell any items you make using this tutorial, I do ask that you credit me as the designer.
+I kindly ask that you do not copy, teach or share my pattern.

 If you choose Digital, then the PDF instructions will be emailed to you within 24 hours once payment has been received, no shipping will be charged.
 If you choose Printed then a printed copy of the instructions will be sent to you in the post and you will be charged the standard postage cost.